backdrop-contrib/slide_show_recipe/README.md

 Slideshow Recipe
 ======================

-This module is a simple config recipe developed to help illustrated what can be done with a module that only contains config files and CSS.
+This module is a simple config recipe that simply adds and updates config on your site to implement a simple slideshow using the Flexslider module and Flexslider views.

+**This recipe is still under development**, but suitable for testing and feedback.
+We appreciate your ideas and input.

 This recipe creates